LarsSK06/LarsSK06/README.md

 ## 👾 ABOUT ME:
 ### Hey, my name is Lars! 👋
 #### I am a Norwegian full-stack, game, application and web developer and designer.<br>Currently I go to IT at school, but I do most of work at home.
-#### Currently, I go to Hamar cathedral school, whilst being an part-time intern at Intility AS on tuesdays.
+#### For now, I go to Hamar cathedral school, whilst being a part-time intern at Intility AS on tuesdays.
 I am also the production manager at our youth company BitForge UB, where we mostly do development for work.

 <br>

-## 🔡 MORE ABOUT ME:
+## 🔡 MY EXPERIENCE:
 ### 👷‍♂️ Tech support intern @ Intility AS
 #### &nbsp; &nbsp; &nbsp;🗺️ Oslo, 0191
 #### &nbsp; &nbsp; &nbsp;📅 November 2023 -<br><br>